ramazancetinkaya/snake-game/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.

-If you would like to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin feature-name`.
-5. Submit a pull request.

-For major changes, please open an issue first to discuss what you would like to change.

-## Credits

-This project is created by Ramazan Çetinkaya.
+If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.

 ## License

 This project is licensed under the MIT License.
 For more details, see the [LICENSE](LICENSE) file.

+## Copyright

+© 2024 Ramazan Çetinkaya.
+All rights reserved.